Compound and Parallel Modes of Tropical Convolutional Neural Networks: Introduction

 Our contributions are summarized as follows:

-\begin{enumerate}[(i)] \item We extended tropical convolutional neural networks to one-dimensional and three-dimensional tasks, making tropical algebra more broadly applicable within neural networks. \item Based on tropical algebra theory, we introduced compound convolutional neural networks (cTCNN) and parallel convolutional neural networks (pTCNN), which represent different combinations of min-plus and max-plus operations.
+\begin{enumerate} \item{ Based on tropical algebra theory, we introduced compound convolutional neural networks (cTCNN) and parallel convolutional neural networks (pTCNN), which represent different combinations of min-plus and max-plus operations. }

-\item We designed and implemented a convolutional neural network framework based on tropical algebra, which not only integrates previous works on tropical CNNs but also includes cTCNN and pTCNN.
-This framework is compatible with PyTorch, a widely used deep learning library, allowing it to replace convolutional components in existing PyTorch implementations.
+\item{ We designed and implemented a convolutional neural network framework based on tropical algebra, which not only integrates previous works on tropical CNNs but also includes cTCNN and pTCNN.
+This framework is built on TileLang~\citep{wang2025tilelangcomposabletiledprogramming} and the PyTorch library, allowing it to replace convolutional components in existing PyTorch implementations.
 The framework is also extensible to support additional tropical and other operations in neural networks.
-We have made our implementation publicly available on GitHub \footnote{ cTCNN: \url{https://github.com/luoye-group/OpenTCNN}}. \item We evaluated the performance of cTCNN and pTCNN on several standard datasets across various dimensional classification tasks.
-The experimental results demonstrate that cTCNN and pTCNN offer equal or superior feature expression capabilities due to their balanced trade-off between performance and computational cost. \item We explored the potential integration of cTCNN and pTCNN within deep neural network architectures.
-The combined use of these models with standard CNNs outperformed the standalone CNNs, showcasing the unique feature extraction abilities of cTCNN and pTCNN and their potential for future applications.

-\item We also explored efficient deep learning models by simplifying LeNet-based architectures, achieving reduced computational complexity and parameter count while maintaining strong performance, which paves the way for more efficient model optimization.
+We have made our implementation publicly available on GitHub \footnote{ cTCNN: \url{***}}. }

+\item{ We investigated the integration of cTCNN and pTCNN into deep neural network architectures.
+Experimental results show that combining these operators with conventional CNN layers can achieve competitive performance compared with standalone CNN baselines, highlighting their complementary feature extraction capabilities. }

+\item{ We evaluated cTCNN and pTCNN on multiple benchmark datasets for image classification and semantic segmentation.
+The results indicate that the proposed operators can provide a favorable trade-off between representational capability and computational cost while achieving competitive performance across different tasks. }

+\item{ We further extended tropical convolutional operators to one-dimensional and three-dimensional tasks using LeNet-style architectures.
+Additional experimental results are provided in the appendix.

-\end{enumerate}
+} \end{enumerate}

+The remainder of this paper is organized as follows.
+Section~\ref{sec:related} reviews related work.
+Section~\ref{sec:method} presents the proposed tropical convolution operators and network constructions.
+Section~\ref{sec:analysis} provides theoretical and computational analyses.
+Section~\ref{sec:implementation} describes the implementation details of our framework.
+Section~\ref{sec:experiments} reports experimental results on image classification and semantic segmentation tasks.
+Finally, Section~\ref{sec:conclusion} concludes the paper and discusses future work.

-\subsection{Related work}
+\section{Related work}